Waterpot Olla FAQs & Installation

 Q: Will my Waterpot Olla freeze?

 It can happen!
 If you live in a climate that has hard freezes for more than a week, you should lift the olla out of the soil in the winter and store it in a dry place.
-If you live where snow and dusting mean the same, or where frost frolics with ice crystals, but that’s it, then the Waterpot Olla may be one in the ground year around.
-No matter what you choose to do, make sure the Waterpot Olla is dry in the winter.
-We advise you err on the side of caution.
+If you do not lift the olla you can insulate it in a containered plant with thick mulch and make sure the Waterpot Olla is dry in the winter.

 Q: Do I need to water my new plants/seeds?